Environment and Climate Crisis

 This module will investigate the global politics of the climate crisis, starting with scientific debates regarding the possible severity of climate change, and then moving through questions about climate governance, the political economy of climate change, the energy and food system transitions, migration, possible global futures, and activism.
 We can hardly hope to exhaust such a complex topic in the span of 10 weeks.
 Instead, we will cover some key topics and hear from a wide range of perspectives.
 The goal will be to give students a basic grounding in the science, politics, and economics of climate change; to enable them to critically engage with a multiple perspectives on the key causes and possible solutions to the climate crisis; and to help them think through its implications for their own lives and futures.
 The module will run in the form of seminars where the convenors leads discussions on the weekly readings and material.

 On successful completion of this module a student will be able to:

-- Understanding of the major forces in the international relations of the environment and climate change.
+- Understand the key debates in the science and international politics of the environment and climate change.

-- Analysis of the points of conflict and cooperation in the environment and climate change.
+- Analyze the points of conflict and cooperation in the environment and climate change.

-- Develope skills of oral and written communication.
+- Develop their oral and written communication skills.

 Method of assessment